uinb/fusotao-docs/developers/README.md

 The low-level JSON-RPC is powerful enough but not very convenient to use.
 Luckily, the [Polkadotjs](https://polkadot.js.org/docs/substrate/storage) provides a easy way to access the on-chain storage.

-NOTICE: the polkadotjs uses dynamic code generation according to the runtime metadata to encapsulate the JSON-RPC and expose via `api.query.<module>.<method>`.
+> NOTICE: the polkadotjs uses dynamic code generation according to the runtime metadata to encapsulate the JSON-RPC and expose via `api.query.<module>.<method>`.
 Some modules in the docs are not included in Fusotao runtime while some modules in Fusotao runtime are not shown in the docs, but developers still could access all the Fusotao storage via Polkadotjs.
-For all modules of Fusotao runtime, please refer to the [Fusotao Runtime Modules](/fusotao-runtime-modules) or check the online [RPC endpoint](https://polkadot.js.org/apps/?rpc=wss://gateway.mainnet.octopus.network/fusotao/0efwa9v0crdx4dg3uj8jdmc5y7dj4ir2#/explorer).
+For all modules of Fusotao runtime, please refer to the [Runtime API specs](#runtime-api-specs) or check the online [RPC endpoint](https://polkadot.js.org/apps/?rpc=wss://gateway.mainnet.octopus.network/fusotao/0efwa9v0crdx4dg3uj8jdmc5y7dj4ir2#/explorer).

-### Transaction
+### Runtime API specs

 TODO